MordrogX/PBRS-NTN/README.md

 ## 📌 Overview

 Traditional RL environments often suffer from sparse and binary reward signals.
 This project presents a **Potential-Based Reward Shaping (PBRS)** algorithm that uses **Neural Tensor Networks** to learn transition dependencies and provide a more informative reward structure.
+The **NTN** models the relationship between current and potential future states.
+It helps refine the PBRS function by predicting the quality of transition states more accurately than conventional reward estimators.

 We compare this approach against:
 - Sparse reward baseline